 Standard 3: Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of historical, cultural, ethnic, and global perspectives from a variety of genres.

-Depth-of-Knowledge: ADD: 3.3.R.1: Students will determine if the author's purpose is to entertain, aspects.
-The student multiple and the student
+3.3.R.1: Students will determine if the author's purpose is to entertain, inform, or persuade.